JalelTounsi/oLLaMaStreamPhi/README.md

 streamlit hello
 ```

-# Build the AI assisstant
+# Build the AI assistant

-In order to build the AI assisstant, you have 2 choices : clone the repo and get all the code from the get-go or coding along with me.
+In order to build the AI assistant, you have 2 choices : clone the repo and get all the code from the get-go or coding along with me.

 ## I - First option :
 1 - Clone the project from Github